Policies and Procedures

 - Mid-terms & Final Exam: minimum 7 business days’ notice

-- You are responsible for contacting DSPS and your instructor if, for any reason, you are unable to take your exam on the scheduled day and time.
+- You are responsible for contacting SAS and your instructor if, for any reason, you are unable to take your exam on the scheduled day and time.
 It is then up to you to see if the instructor will allow a make-up exam.
 If your instructor approves rescheduling, a new request must be submitted.
 You may then reschedule a new testing time with us.
-Please be aware that we must base the scheduling on room availability at the DSPS office or other designated locations.
+Please be aware that we must base the scheduling on room availability at the SAS office or other designated locations.

 - Arrive on or before the scheduled test time.
 If you are late, that time will be counted as part of your test time, just as it would for a student late for class on a test day.